Austin leaders discuss plans to address city's homeless population

 At the end of each session, there will be an option for attendees to ask questions and discuss other topics than the ones on their docket.

 Those interested in attending the virtual meetings can register here for Nov.
 2 and here for Nov.
-3 and will be from 6:30-8 p.m.
+3. They will be held from 6:30 p.m. until 8 p.m.

 PEOPLE ARE ALSO READING: